 Fan Current | Ifan | TBD | A | current rating for each fan port (HEF and PCF). |

 *This was previously incorrectly marked 85°C. Note that board temperature is also influenced by heat from the extruder motor and the onboard stepper drive.
-Setting the onboard stepper drive to a higher current setting can increase the overall temperature of the toolboard and its components.

 Note: The max wattage is 120W.